Labritus/Dual-Wheel-Balancing-Drone/README.md

 Therefore, we adopted the architecture solution of **STM32 responsible for low-level control + Raspberry Pi responsible for image recognition and upper-level logic**, which not only reasonably utilized the performance advantages of each, but also facilitated division of labor and later debugging.

+📂 For more details, refer to `drone-movement-control` folder.

 ### 3. Video Transmission Module (Raspberry Pi)

 - Video capture using an external USB camera